Originally published Oct. 17, 2019 by TraderStef on CrushTheStreet.

 The good news is that during late 2017 and early 2018, President Trump prioritized resource extraction on public lands to achieve “energy dominance” with a black gold rush by slashing regulations that block coal mining and oil and gas drilling.
 He also signed an executive order calling on federal officials to develop a strategy to reduce U.S. dependence on imported REEs.
 That order followed a U.S. Geological Survey report that confirmed the U.S. does not produce many of the minerals the economy depends upon.
 In May of this year, the U.S. wisely chose not to impose tariffs on REEs or other critical minerals imported from China, which helped smooth out a future trade deal and maintain supply chain access until alternatives are developed.

 China decided to increase negotiation pressure in August by reducing the resource tax on its companies that mine heavy REEs in an effort to support the sector and maintain its dominance during the ongoing trade war.

-Why Beijing cut the tax rate on rare earths amid the escalating US-China trade war – SCMP, Sep.
+- Why Beijing cut tax rate on rare earths amid escalating – SCMP, Sep.
 12